A video producer is one of the most important roles in any video project, but also one of the least understood.

 As with any project, obstacles may arise which can impact the creative vision, schedule, budget, or sometimes all three!
 A skilled Producer can navigate the production through troubled waters and adapt to changes as they come.

-What Qualities Should a Video Producer Have?
+What Qualities Should A Video Producer Have?

 Finding the right video producer for your project can kind of be like trying to find a needle in a haystack.